carlos-urena/figs-gen/README.md

 <h2>Figure 1</h2>

-In order to define the rotation in 2D, we can introduce the operator _P_, which outputs a perpendicular vector to another given vector.
+In order to define the rotation in 2D, we can introduce the operator _P_, which outputs a perpendicular vector to another given vector (but with the same length).
-This can be easily done by using the coordinates of the original in a Cartesian coordinate system, as it is shown here.
+This can be easily done by using the coordinates of the original vector, in a Cartesian coordinate system, as it is shown here.

 <div align="center">
     <img src="pngs/fig01-perp2d.png" width="400px"</img>